benallfree/corpack/readme.md

 Corpack uses ES6 + proposals.
 Classes, decorators, arrow functions... you can use it all.

-`corpack init` uses [React](https://github.com/facebook/react/) as the base framework and comes preconfigured with it.
+`corpack init` uses [React](https://github.com/facebook/react/) as the base web framework and comes preconfigured with it.
 If you use something different, it's easy enough to remove.
+Checkout [onsen](https://github.com/OnsenUI/OnsenUI) for a Mobile UI framework, and [react-konva](https://github.com/konvajs/react-konva) to create badass `<canvas>` apps.

 React and Webpack work exceptionally well together.
 Most asset types can be embedded (SCSS, CSS, JS, GIF, PNG, JPG, MP3) and used in your applicaiton as follows: